Fact-checked by the The Credit Scout editorial team

 What Exactly Is Pay for Delete and How Does It Work?

-Pay for delete is a negotiated agreement — not a legal right — where a debt collector removes a derogatory account from your credit report in exchange for payment.
+Pay for delete is a negotiated agreement, not a legal right, where a debt collector removes a derogatory account from your credit report in exchange for payment.
 The process works because collection agencies have discretion over what they report, even though the Fair Credit Reporting Act (FCRA) does not require them to delete accurate information simply because a debt is paid.

 What Debts Qualify for Pay for Delete?

-Pay for delete negotiation works best with third-party collection agencies, not original creditors.
+This approach works best with third-party collection agencies, not original creditors.
 Original creditors like Bank of America or Capital One generally decline these requests as a matter of policy, citing Experian’s explanation of credit reporting obligations.
 Third-party collectors, however, purchased your debt at a discount and have more flexibility to negotiate terms.

 How Do You Write a Pay for Delete Letter That Gets Results?